 I can’t wait to hear what you’re working on!

 Over the past nine years, I have taken on private clients in addition to the work I do for MMPA.
 I’ve been approached by students, artists, institutions and other collaborators to work on various projects.
 Here are a few project types that I am happy to consult on.
 Use these projects as an example of what I could do for you!

 I love this word.
 This and bespoke seem to be the catch all for 2019.
 The idea of carefully choosing images and objects to communicate an idea fascinates me.
 Crafting intelligent, thought provoking exhibitions and portfolios is what it’s all about.
 I welcome the task!

 Ruthless editing has spilled into all facets of my life and I’m better for it.
 William Morris once said, “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”
-This idea is something I live by and it affects my art making and editing choices.
+This idea is something I live by that affects my art making and editing choices.
 Hardly anything promotes as well as beauty.
-I know that this is anti contemporary theory, but I just can’t help myself.
+I know that this is anti-contemporary theory, but I just can’t help myself.

-Last fall, I was hired to edited 26 thousand iphone images to a couple hundred (into several themes) for a local artist.
+Last fall, I was hired to edit 26 thousand iphone images to a couple hundred (into several themes) for a local artist.
 Before that, I edited 5,700 images to 68 for an exhibition by another artist.

-When it comes to collections, portfolios, inherited art objects and exhibitions.
-I have perfect pitch and would love to help you edit and be clear about what is important to keep the message and essence of the above.
+When it comes to collections, portfolios, inherited art objects and exhibitions, I have perfect pitch and would love to help you edit.
+I can help you develop clarity as to what factors are important to maintain the message and essence of the aforementioned work.